dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 ## Why is it important to try it out ? ##

 It's important to have at least a vague idea of where p5-mop stands at, because this project is shaping a big part of Perl's future.
-There will be a _before_ and an _after_ having a mop in core.
-And it is being designed and tested right now.
+IMHO, there will be a _before_ and an _after_ having a mop in core.
+And it is being designed and tested _right_ _now_.
 So as Perl users, it's our chance to have a look at it, test it, and give our feedback.

 Do we like the syntax ?
-Do we find it easy enough?
+Is it powerful enough?
 What did we prefer more/less in Moose ? etc. In few months, things will be decided and it'll only be a matter of time and implementation details.
 Now is the most exciting time to participate in the project.
 You don't need to hack on it, just try it out, and